 How to Write a Poem With Kids

 Do you like being creative?
 Do your kids like being creative?
 Do you like being creative with your kids?
-If the answer is yes, yes and YES! then I’ve got an idea that might grab you.
-This summer and am the Lonely Planet Kids Poet in Residence.
-From now until the end of the year I will be writing poems about cities.
-And part of my mission is to encourage children to do the same.
-Read on for some ideas on how to write poems with kids…
+If the answer is yes, yes and YES! then get your kids writing poetry with you.
+Read on for some ideas on how to write a poem with kids.
+Or if you are a kid then learn how to write a kid’s poem in a few easy steps…

 I live in the place where Wordsworth wrote his poems.
 Well, not the actual place Wordsworth wrote his poems – I don’t live in Dove Cottage!
 As a Lakeland poet I follow in the footsteps of Wordsworth.
 Well, not actually in his footsteps – my feet aren’t THAT big!

 Wordsworth was a great poet.
 But he wrote about simple pleasures like walks and daffodils and clouds.
 You don’t have to be a poet to write a great poem.
-And you don’t have to write about wifty wafty, poetic things.
+And you don’t have to write about wifty wafty, poetic things as parents and kids writing poetry together.

 This summer keep their heads in the clouds

 Anyone can write a poem.
-Kids are especially good at them.
-And also anyone who likes to make stuff up, like I do.
-In our world daffodils dance rhumbas and clouds go wandering all over the shop.
-It’s actually pretty hard to pin a cloud down in my head!
+Kids writing poetry often crack it instinctively.
+In the heads of people who like to make stuff up, daffodils often dance rumbas and clouds go wandering all over the shop.
+It’s actually pretty hard to pin a cloud down in my head.
 Check out this video of when I decided to dress up as a cloud and wander lonely on the hills writing a poem about how to write a poem wandering lonely as a cloud.

 This summer keep them busy

 At this time of year, kids have a lot of time on their hands.
 And you don’t have a lot of time on yours.
-So why not sit down with your children and help or encourage them to write a poem.
+So why not sit down and figure out how to write a poem with kids and then help them on their creative journey this summer.
 Or better still send them off to their bedroom or into the outdoors with some gummy bears and a pack of sparkly pens to see what they come up with on their own.
 Or even better still, send them off to their bedroom or into the outdoors with some sparkly pens and the promise of gummy bears if they come back with a poem.
 (You may have to test those gummy bears while they are gone to check they haven’t been poisoned by an evil wizard?)

 How to write a poem about a city